-Leggings and yoga pants seem to be the typical fashion around most houses.
+Leggings and yoga pants seem to be the typical fashion around most houses, while the house dress is out of fashion.
 Homemakers and stay at home moms live in their leggings, both in and outside of the home, and I can understand why.
 They’re comfortable and allow for a full range of motion, so squatting down to play with your kids isn’t a pain in the rear like it can be when wearing jeans.

 But as I am getting more into the vintage side of homemaking, I’ve started to revive the old uniform of the homemaker: the house dress.

 I’ve always loved vintage fashion and the aesthetics of vintage homemakers.
 While I don’t have the frame to wear vintage fashion anymore, I do still try to embody the spirit of it by wearing skirts and dresses most days.